Family code of conduct: Getting everyone together to listen, learn, and grow

 “Things came out that were better left alone.”

 “Dad (or Uncle Jerry, or cousin Bob) had a meltdown and walked out.”

 “No one listens to me because….”

-Poorly planed and executed family meetings can further traumatize a family even when a professional brought them together with the best intentions.
+Poorly planned and executed family meetings can further traumatize a family even when a professional brings them together with the best intentions.

-The problem is that the family members do not know how to create an environment for effective communication.
-They enter a strange environment without knowing how they can act to overcome the emotional traps and bad habits that they have evolved over time as a family.
-The first thing that has to be done to convene a family meeting is to make the meeting safe for people to talk to each other in a respectful way and to be listened to by others.
+The problem is that family members may not know how to create an environment for effective communication.
+They enter a strange environment without knowing how they can act to overcome the emotional traps and bad habits that they have eluded over time as a family.
+The first family meeting must make people feel safe to talk to each other in a respectful way and to be listened to by others.